 Choose a Template for Your Box Photo Composite

 Your very first step will be to decide what template you will use for your finished product.
 Choosing a template first will help you know how many photos you will need for your final image.
-You can create your template in Photoshop, or you can purchase a pre-made template.
+You can create your template in Photoshop by following instructions HERE, or you can purchase a pre-made template.

 Take Photos for Your Box Photo Composite

 If you are super organized like the amazing photographers who created these creative box photos, you can plan your poses and your “story” before you begin.
 If you are a free-spirited photographer like me, you can take photos as you go and let your subject tell the story.
 After you finish shooting, you can see what images work together to make your image the most fun.

 There are a couple of things that you should keep in mind when you’re shooting.
 Just like any other photo opportunity, don’t be afraid to take more shots than you think you’ll need.
 I promise it’s better to have too many than not enough when you get to the part where you’re putting together your box photo composite.